 \end{proof}

-2truept {\bf Step 3.} Let $Z\subset X$ be a closed substack, and let $U\subset X$ be the complementary open.
-Then the assertion for $f$ is equivalent to the assertions for $f|_U$ and $f|_Z$. \begin{proof} Let $g:U\sqcup Z\to X$ be the canonical map.
+2truept {\bf Step 3.} Let $Z\subseteq X$ be a closed substack, and let $U\subseteq X$ be the complementary open.
+Then the assertion for morphism $f$ is equivalent to the assertions for morphisms $f|_U$ and $f|_Z$. \begin{proof} Let $g:U\sqcup Z\to X$ be the canonical map.
 By \rco{additivity}, the induced map is an isomorphism.
-Hence, by Step 1, it suffices to show the assertion for $f\circ g$ and $g$.
+Hence, by Step 1, it suffices to show the assertion for morphisms $f\circ g$ and $g$.
 Since $g$ is a monomorphism, the assertion for $g$ follows immediately from Step 2.
-The ssertion for $f\circ g$ is equivalent to the assertions for $f|_U$ and $f|_Z$. \end{proof}
+Finally, the assertion for morphism $f\circ g$ is equivalent to the assertions for morphisms $f|_U$ and $f|_Z$. \end{proof}

-2truept {\bf Step 4.} The assertion holds for schematic morphisms.
+2truept {\bf Step 4.} The assertion holds for representable morphisms.

-\begin{proof} By Step 2, it is enough to treat the case when $X$ is a scheme and $Y=\pt$.
-By Step 3, we can assume that $X$ is affine.
+\begin{proof} By Step 2, it is enough to treat the case when $X$ is an algebraic space and $Y=\pt$.
+Then $X$ has an open subspace $U$, which is an affine scheme.
+Thus, by Step 3 and Noetherian induction, we can assume that $X$ is affine.
 In this case, $X$ has a compactification $\ov{X}$, hence using Step 3 again, we can assume that $X$ is projective.
-In this case, the assertion for the \emph{true} local term map follows from \rco{true}(a).
-Hence, the assertion for the \emph{naive} local term map follows from \rt{local terms}(a), which has already been proved. \end{proof}
+In this case, the assertion for the \emph{true} local terms map follows from \rco{true}(a).
+Hence, the assertion for the \emph{naive} local terms map follows from \rt{local terms}(a), which has already been proved. \end{proof}